 Golfo Pappas earned her BS in Criminal Justice from Georgia State University and was a social worker with the Department of Family and Children Services investigating child abuse cases for 5 years.
 After completing the paralegal certificate program at the National Center for Paralegal Training, she worked at Powell, Goldstein, Frazier and Murphy as a corporate finance paralegal, specializing in state securities research, and at The Coca-Cola Company in international bottler contracts.
 Ms. Pappas was the co-owner of GCI Graphics, Inc, a large format digital printer, where she was responsible for all finance, HR and benefits administration for over 20 years.
 Currently, Ms. Pappas is employed with O'Kelley & Sorohan as a real estate paralegal.

-Christina Polizos currently teaches music at Norcross Elementary School in Gwinnett County.
+Christina Polizos taught music at Norcross Elementary School in Gwinnett County.
 She has taught music in the public school system for over 23 years.
-She is also the director of the Annunciation Greek Orthodox Cathedral Choir of Atlanta, GA, a position she has held for 27 years.
+She is also the former director of the Annunciation Greek Orthodox Cathedral Choir of Atlanta, GA, a position she has held for 27 years.
 Ms. Polizos is a graduate of Georgia State University with a Bachelor of Music Degree and a Master of Music Degree (emphasis in voice and choral directing).
 She began her teaching career as a high school choral director at Dunwoody High School in Dekalb County.
 She sang with the Atlanta Symphony Chorus under the direction of the late Robert Shaw and traveled with the chorus on its concert tour to Europe in 1988.

 Dimitri Shreckengost is a graduate of the University of Tennessee (BS Business Administration, minor: Spanish) and of Holy Cross Greek Orthodox School of Theology (MTS, minor: Greek language studies) and is a product of public and private primary schools.
 He was a high-school, summer exchange student in Venezuela, and lived in 2 Kenyan villages with the Orthodox Christian Mission Center’s global mission teams, building both a church and a parochial school.
 Mr. Shreckengost has worked in the banking, airline, telecom and beverage industries, and now works in government, at a regulatory body that helps protect consumers.
 Mr. Shreckengost is a long-standing member of the Alif Institute, Atlanta’s Arab American cultural center, where he moderates discussions on films from and about the Arabic-speaking world and participates in cross-cultural events.